-Courier Elements may be deployed (and must be exclusively deployed) between specific commodity Importers and Exporters, International Towns/Cities and Special Hexes.
-As for Trade Elements, they may Hunt and Herd and perform one other Activity each turn (but not Engineering, Shipbuilding nor Scouting).
+As for Trade Elements, Couriers may Hunt, Furrier, Fish and Herd and perform one other Activity each turn (but not Engineering, Shipbuilding nor Scouting).
 They may also perform Security (those assigned to Security will ALSO act as Suppressors vs any Locating scouts).
 However, they are immune to attack in any "origin" or "destination" hex.
 They may be Raided/Attacked along their route under conventional rules of engagement.
 [But should this become widespread practice, a simple form of adjudication will be introduced.]